Make Your Own DIY Seedling Mix for Cheap

 BASIC DIY SEEDLING MIX RECIPE:

-1 HANDFUL worm castings (this is what I have used for years)
+1 HANDFUL* or approx 1 cup (if using 16 oz bags of above ingredients) worm castings (this is what I have used for years)

 FRUSTRATED WITH GENERIC GARDENING ADVICE THAT DOESN'T FIT CENTRAL TEXAS'S UNIQUE CLIMATE?